nklabs/libnklabs/README.md

 * The build system includes automatic insertion of git hash, build date and version numbers into the binary.
 * Commonly used cryptographic and CRC functions are also included

-# Including libnklabs in your own project
+# Integrating libnklabs with your own project

 The library is designed to be modular, though many of the modules depend on each other.